tiagordds/projeto-blog-django/README.md

 A fully functional blog application built with Django.
 This project allows users to create, read, update, and delete blog posts, as well as interact with categories and tags.

 ## Features
-- User Authentication: Register, log in, and log out functionality.
+- User Authentication: Register, log in, and log out functionality

 - Blog Posts: Create, edit, delete, and view blog posts.